tiprankstipranks

 We derive, and expect to continue to derive, substantially all of our revenue and cash flows from our paying customers with premium subscriptions, and our business and operating results may be negatively affected if our paying customers do not renew their premium subscriptions.

 We derive, and expect to continue to derive, substantially all of our revenue and cash flows from our paying customers with premium subscriptions.
 Our business and financial results depend on our paying customers renewing their subscriptions for our products when existing contract terms expire.
 Although our customer agreements generally provide for auto-renewal of subscriptions, our paying customers have no obligation to renew their premium subscriptions if they provide proper notice of their desire not to renew, and we cannot guarantee that they will renew their premium subscriptions for the same or longer terms, the same or a greater number of user licenses or products and add-ons, or at all.
-We offer premium subscriptions on a monthly or annual basis with our annual subscriptions receiving a discount for the longer-term commitment.
-Our paying customers predominantly choose monthly subscription terms, which allow them to terminate or adjust their premium subscriptions with us on a monthly basis as external factors change and could cause our results of operations to fluctuate significantly from quarter to quarter.
-Our renewal rates, including our dollar-based net revenue retention rate, may decline or fluctuate as a result of a number of factors, including customer satisfaction with our platform and products, reliability of our products, our customer success and support experience, the price and functionality of our platform, products, and add-ons relative to those of our competitors, mergers and acquisitions affecting our customer base, the effects of global economic conditions and other external factors, or reductions in our customers' spending levels.
-Our business and operating results will be adversely affected if our paying customers do not renew their premium subscriptions.
+We offer premium subscriptions on a monthly, annual or multi-year basis with our annual and multi-year subscriptions typically receiving a discount for the longer-term commitment.
+Our paying customers predominantly choose monthly subscription terms, which allow them to terminate or adjust their premium subscriptions on a monthly basis.
+Because of the short-term nature of these agreements, paying customers can, and sometimes do, terminate with little to no notice and these terminations could cause our results of operations to fluctuate significantly from quarter to quarter.
+Our renewal rates, including our dollar-based net revenue retention rate, may decline or fluctuate as a result of a number of factors, including customer satisfaction with our platform and products, reliability of our products, our customer success and support experience, the price and functionality of our platform, products and add-ons relative to those of our competitors, mergers and acquisitions affecting our customer base, the effects of global economic conditions and other external factors, or reductions in our customers' spending levels.
+For example, we believe recent macro-economic pressures affecting some customers in the lower end of our market have contributed to decreased renewal rates and/or lower spending among such customers, impacting our financial results.
+Our business and operating results will be adversely affected if our paying customers do not renew or downgrade their premium subscriptions.

 Sales & Marketing - Risk 1